 If you’re from the South you were probably raised on it.
 If you’re from anywhere else you’ve probably never heard of it.
 Either way, almost everyone who tries pimento cheese thinks it’s a phenomenon.

 There are probably more versions of pimento cheese spread in the South than there are grandmothers.
-Ours is a salty/tangy/spicy mix of raw milk Cabot Vermont Cheddar, Hellmann’s mayo, pimento peppers and spices.
+Ours, made just down the road at Zingerman's Creamery, is a salty/tangy/spicy mix of Cabot Vermont Cheddar, Hellmann’s mayo, pimento peppers and spices.
 At the table it’s got as many roles as Zelig.
 On a cracker.
-On a burger.
+On a burger, with or without a few slices of bacon.
 On a slice of bread.
-Or, one of my favorites, swept to your mouth on ribs of celery.
+Alongside a good crisp apple or a pile of potato chips.
+Or, like they do at Zingerman's Roadhouse restaurant (and one of my personal favorites), swept to your mouth on ribs of celery.

 "Tasting Zingerman’s Pimento Cheese brought that decades-old sensory memory flooding back.
 I had forgotten how much I liked this concoction."